Dukinfield: Industrial Revolution

-Samuel Robinson—a Unitarian, industrialist, and scholar—founded the village library in 1833 and was dubbed the "foremost promoter of education in the district" before his death in 1884.
+Samuel Robinson, a Unitarian, industrialist and scholar, founded the village library in 1833 and was dubbed the "foremost promoter of education in the district" before his death in 1884.
 Daniel Adamson a mechanical engineer became the first chairman of the Manchester Ship Canal Company.
 He owned an engineering works producing Lancashire boilers at Newton Wood beside the Manchester, Sheffield and Lincolnshire Railway.
-He died on 13 January 1890.
-The Adamson Military Band, named after Adamson is based in Dukinfield.
+He died on 13 January 1890; the Adamson Military Band, named after Adamson is based in Dukinfield.
 The MS&LR's successor, the Great Central Railway, moved its carriage and wagon works to Dukinfield in 1910.

-Dukinfield and its surrounding towns were major centres of civil revolt during the 19th century and briefly the area was a hotbed of Chartism, the popular movement calling for universal suffrage via a "People's Charter".
+Dukinfield and its surrounding towns were major centres of civil revolt during the 19th century and briefly the area was a hotbed of Chartism, the popular movement calling for universal suffrage via a People's Charter.
 Chartist leader, Reverend Joseph Rayner Stephens is buried in St John's Churchyard.

 Governance

 There is one main tier of local government covering Dukinfield, at metropolitan borough level: Tameside Metropolitan Borough Council.
 The council is a member of the Greater Manchester Combined Authority, which is led by the directly elected Mayor of Greater Manchester.
-Two of the electoral wards for the council have Dukinfield in their names: Dukinfield and Dukinfield Stalybridge.
+Two electoral wards for the council cover the town: Dukinfield and Dukinfield / Stalybridge.

-For national elections, the Dukinfield ward lies in the Ashton-under-Lyne constituency, and the Dukinfield Stalybridge ward lies in the Stalybridge and Hyde constituency.
+For national representation, the Dukinfield ward lies in the Ashton-under-Lyne parliamentary constituency; the Dukinfield / Stalybridge ward lies in Stalybridge and Hyde.